Best Hydroponic Systems UK 2026

 Nutrient solution drips onto growing medium from above.
 Timer-controlled, flexible, and scalable.
 Common in larger setups and commercial operations.

 For home growers, drip systems shine when you want to grow multiple larger plants - a row of tomatoes or peppers, for instance.
-The growing medium (usually clay pebbles or coco coir) provides stability for bigger plants.
+The growing medium (usually clay pebbles or coco coir) gives stability for bigger plants.

 Cost: Around £80-150.
 More complex to set up initially with tubing, drippers, timers, and reservoirs.
 Good for fruiting plants that need support.